Skip to main content

 A longstanding annual tradition of College Park Scholars, Academic Showcase is the largest exhibition of undergraduate student learning on the University of Maryland campus.
 Showcase features some 500 sophomore Scholars students, representing majors from colleges across campus, presenting on their practicum experiences.

-University of Maryland faculty and staff, students, mentors and parents of Scholars parents, as well as members of the Scholars community, are welcome to this free event. #scholarsshowcase
+University of Maryland faculty and staff, students, mentors and parents of Scholars students, as well as members of the Scholars community, are welcome to this free event. #ScholarsShowcase

 Basement